WHAT YOU SHOULD KNOW:

 Web Address: www.ndss.org

-- You are having problems feeding your child and you feel he is not getting enough to eat.
+- You are having trouble feeding your baby, and you feel he is not getting enough to eat.

-- You have questions or concerns about your child's Down syndrome, health, or care.
+- You have questions or concerns about your baby's condition or care.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.